ashermancinelli/ashermancinelli.github.io/_posts/2022-2-10-Dist-Matvec.md

 These are the key takeaways from this post.
 If you don't read the entire post, at least take these points:

-1. Correctness precedes parallelism or performance
+1. Correctness precedes parallelism and performance
 2. Identify and understand the underlying algorithms at play

 # Ground Work